Japan begins accepting applications for local 5G service licenses | The Japan Times

 By allowing local governments and firms to build their own networks in rural areas, where the construction of base stations by major telecom carriers will be delayed, the central government expects regional businesses to quickly start utilizing 5G networks.

 Other than mobile phone services, local 5G networks can be utilized to remotely operate machines, cameras and drones at such sites as farmland and factories.
-For example, municipalities are expected to use 5G services to monitor water levels of rivers in real time.
+For example, municipalities are expected to use 5G services to monitor river water levels in real time.

 Local 5G networks will be assigned different frequencies from those of mobile carriers such as NTT Docomo.